williamz2198/apcsa-freedom-project/tool/learning-log.md

 * inspector allows you to change those objects Following the tutorial, I tried adding physics and adding a component to a cube (gravity)

+### 10/27/24

+using videos from this (site)[https://kidscancode.org/godot_recipes/4.x/g101/start/index.html ]
+node is an object that can represent some kind of specialized game function.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc